 You can then use Gleam to instantly draw a random winner from the comments.
 You'll also be able to validate entries so you can ensure that your winner has met your comment requirements.

 You'll be able to collect entries and find a winner without users ever having to leave Facebook.
-All you need to do is make post which asks users to comment below for their chance to win and watch the entries roll in.
+All you need to do is make a post which asks users to comment below for their chance to win and watch the entries roll in.

 You can even ask users to like your post and page for good measure, just make it clear that this isn't required for entry.